BhanuPDas/smart-city-energy-management/user-management/README.md

 This User Management microservice is responsible for user related operations such as:
 <br/>
-Registration, GET all users, GET user by email, GET user by ID, UPDATE user by ID, DELETE user by ID. <br/> <br/>
+Registration, GET all users, GET user by email, GET user by ID, Login <br/>
-Login, Logout <br/>
-Verify the incoming HTTP requests and attach user to them.<br/>
+And verify the incoming HTTP requests and attach user to them.<br/>

 ## 2. Quick Start
 Run the service: <br/>